Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 • Soap!
 There is no such thing as truly eco friendly soap.
 Use the dirt to cut the grease and rinse, you’ll be fine.

 • Pillow!
-My puffy jacket works just as well as a pillow as most of the lightweight camp pillows
+My puffy jacket works just as well as a pillow as most of the lightweight camp pillows.
+(Okay sometimes I will pack this pillow)

 • Pack towel!
 I just never use it